elifesciences/elife-alfred-formula/README.md

 the `Instance Cap` setting under Cloud -> Amazon EC2 -> Advanced.

 To prevent Jenkins from using these slave instances as regular job runners, [their usage settings](https://alfred.elifesciences.org/computer/) need to be changed.
-Against each slave (there should be 3), change the **Usage** setting to *Only build jobs with label expressions matching this node*.
+In Jenkins configure screen, change the AMI **Usage** setting to *Only build jobs with label expressions matching this node*.

 Warn: